Thrix

 Clear next steps.

-If it feels like a fit, I’ll outline the scope, timeline, starting budget and what I’d need from you.
+You’ll get a practical recommendation on scope, timeline, starting budget and what I’d need from you to move forward.

 Dark gradiend background